qsnake/gpaw/doc/tutorials/optimization/optimization.rst

  Structure optimization
 ========================

-.. |angst|  unicode:: U+0212B ..
-ANGSTROM SIGN
-.. |H2| replace:: H\ :sub:`2`

 In the tutorial on :ref:`how to calculate atomization energies
-<atomization_energy>`, we calculated the atomization energy for |H2|
+<atomization_energy>`, we calculated the atomization energy for
-using the experimental bond length of 0.74 |angst|.
-In this tutorial, we ask a QuasiNewton_ minimizer to iteratively find the structural energy minimum, where all atomic forces are below 0.05 eV/|angst|.
-The following script will do the job:
+:math:`\rm{H}_2` using the experimental bond length of 0.74 Å.
+In this tutorial, we ask a QuasiNewton_ minimizer to iteratively find the structural energy minimum, where all atomic forces are below 0.05 eV/Å.  The following script will do the job:

 .. literalunclude: relax.py